 Did you really enjoy a blog post that you read?
 Share the love and appreciation for it by sharing it on social media.
 I’ve made this as easy as possible to do.
 See the three icons that you will find at the top and bottom of every post?

 You can also follow me on these social networks (and a few more).
-Again this is super easy to do.
-At the bottom of each page you will see these icons:
+You’ll find the icons in the sidebar and the footer at the bottom of each page

-Again just click on them and this will bring you to my profile on each of the social media sites.
-Click on Follow or Subscribe and then you won’t miss out on any information I post there.
+Just click on them and this will bring you to my profile on each of the social media sites.
+Login if you need to and then click on Follow or Subscribe so that you don’t miss out on any information I post there!

-If you would like to monetarily support my efforts to provide more content, consider purchasing on of my eBooks.
+If you’d like to monetarily support my efforts to provide more content, consider purchasing one of my eBooks.

 You can find references to both in some of the blog articles and also on the products page.

-I am also working on other digital products that will be released when they are ready.
-In 2019 I will release my first course.
+I’m also working on other digital products that will be released when they are ready.
+In 2019 I plan to release my first course.

 Have a product you would like to see created?
 Contact me and provide some details.
-I would love to work with you on developing a product that you and others would benefit from.
+I’d love to work with you on developing a product that you and others would benefit from.

 What do my readers say?